trilitech/tezos-developer-docs/src/pages/defi/defi-tokens/defi-tokens.md

 Along with the ovens, a separate AMM pool for exchanging ctez for XTZ and back works.
 In addition to the direct exchange function, it acts as an oracle: the rate of this pool affects the value of the drift, i.e. the rate of change of the target price:

-*   ctez in AMM is worth less than the target price.
+*   ctez in the AMM is worth less than the target price.
 The drift increases, and if it is above zero, the target price increases faster or decreases less.
 *   ctez is worth more than the target price.
 The drift decreases and the target price increases more slowly or even decreases.

 The value of the drift is recalculated each time AMM is called.
 It changes slowly, no faster than 1% per day.
 This solution protects the ctez from machinations through [oracle contract manipulation](https://medium.com/bandprotocol/why-defi-needs-real-oracles-beyond-dex-9c80cf192883).

 The target price, i.e. the value of the ctez in XTZ, is required to calculate the collateral percentage of the oven and the conditions of liquidation.
 An oven can become subject to liquidation if the value of the ctez issued exceeds 93.33% of the deposit in XTZ.

-In total, every swap on ctez/XTZ AMM launch a chain of events which lead to ctez supply adjustment.
+In total, every swap on ctez/XTZ AMM creates a chain of events which lead to ctez supply adjustment.

 ![](/developers/docs/images/ctez-diagram.png)

 Suppose Alice has deposited 100 XTZ in the oven and released 90 ctez at the target price of 1.0.
 The security percentage is 90%.
 If the target price rises to 1.05, the collateral percentage is 94.5% and the oven will be subject to liquidation.
-Bob will deposit the ctez in it and take the XTZ.
+Bob will deposit the ctez into it and withdraw the XTZ.

 As a result, AMM, drift, and target price allow ctez to regulate supply and demand.
 There are several basic scenarios:

-*   Users prefer to issue ctez: that’s excess supply.
+*   Users prefer to issue ctez i.e. there's excess supply.
 The AMM rate falls below the target price, the drift rises, and the target price follows.
 If the value of the drift exceeds the reward from baking, users buyback ctez to redeem or liquidate ovens, and the rate rises to the target price.
-*   Users prefer to buy ctez: that’s excess demand.
+*   Users prefer to buy cte i.e. there's excess demand.
 AMM rate rises above the target price, drift decreases, and the target price follows suit.
 It becomes profitable to take advantage of the mint-sell-mint loop: release ctez, sell them for XTZ, release more ctez, sell them, and so on several times.
 The rate decreases to the target price.
-*   Users have found the balance between buying and releasing ctez: that’s equilibrium.
+*   Users find the balance between buying and releasing ctez: that’s equilibrium.
 The value of the drift equals the profit from the delegation, and the value of the ctez represents XTZ and the accumulated rewards.

-In a word, ctez cannot and should not maintain the pegging to XTZ.
+To summarize, ctez cannot (and should not) maintain the pegging to XTZ.
 Its value fluctuates smoothly through drift, target price changes, and liquidations.

 ## How to create ctez

 Go to [ctez.app](https://ctez.app/) and check out the drift value.

 ![](/developers/docs/images/ctez6.png)
 If the drift value is lower than the yield from delegating, you can try to create an oven and benefit from mint-sell-mint.
 To do this, click on the Create Oven button in the menu on the left.

 If it is above 6 percent, it is advantageous to accumulate ctez.
 Its price will go up: oven owners will have to buy back and redeem ctez to avoid liquidation.